floranaubry/dev2-interweb-site/content/en/blog/hello-world.md

 # Hello World

-Welcome to the Nuxt Massive Site blog!
+Welcome to the Interweb blog!
 This is our first article.

 ## Why Nuxt?